-CHAPTER 1: Beers, Brawls and Beautiful Brothers
+CHAPTER 1: Beers, Brawls, and Beautiful Brothers

 I never really knew this side of me before, I always assumed I was an innocent.
 But these past few days in Boston have changed my views on that theory.
-It's crazy how much can change in a week, how quickly people can effect your behaviors and actions.
+Its crazy how much can change in a week, how quickly people can affect your behaviors and actions.
 Make all previous mannerisms die and new ones pop up.
 New ones you never even thought were in you.
 Y'know how; for example; when you hangout a lot with someone who swears when you don't normally, you end up swearing a ton too?
 That's what happened to me, except it wasn't something as simple as my language.